viktorvesely/BigSmart/README.md

 python -m flask run
 ```

-## More info about the bigrain can be found on thw wiki-page
+## More info about the bigrain can be found on the wiki-page

 [Wiki page](https://github.com/viktorvesely/BigSmart/wiki)